PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 A kilobyte is 1024 bytes, a megabyte is 1024 kilobytes, and a gigabyte is 1024 megabytes.
 A typical computer usally has a couple hundred gigabytes aroung 128 to 512 gigabytes.
 Some computers even have 1024 gigabytes, which is 1 terrabyte.

 # Audio?
 For audio...
 Well we also use numbers.
 We can have a number representing the frequency (aka deep rumble vs squeaky squeak), and then another number representing the loudness, and then another representing bass.
-Then we can just store a bunch of these numbers one after the other to make a sound or store music.
-You get the idea
+Then we can just store a bunch of sets of these numbers one after the other in memory to make a sound or store music.
+You get the idea.

 Hopefully now computers make more sense!
 If you still don't understand something you can Join our Discord (here's an invite link https://discord.gg/QhqTE4t2tR) to ask questions from me and other students!

 # Algorithms
-TODO:
-    first expain both algorithm
-    then edxplain O(n) notation
-    then go back to video to explain black box as input -> [box] -> output then

 In your phone you probably have a bunch of contacts to people you call or text.
 How does your phone find that contact, using only instructions?

 Say we have 1000 contacts and we want to find someone with the name of Johnny.
 How can we make some instructions about how to find Johnny for the computer?
 Lets make some simple example code for that.